-This article is a collaborative effort with advocates from The Aspergian team, other autistic advocates and allies, and human rights organizations.
+This article is a collaborative effort with advocates from the NeuroClastic team, other autistic advocates and allies, and human rights organizations.

 The Merry-Go-Round of Anti-Neurodiversity Propaganda